jfpettit/flare/README.md

 ### Running from command line

-Presently, A2C and PPO are implemented and working.
-Run from the command line with:
+Each algorithm implemented can be run from the command line.
+A good way to test your installation is to do the foll

 ```
 python -m flare.run
 ```